 Article By: Journal Record

-OKLAHOMA CITY – Recognizing that variety is the spice of life, hospital good restaurants will keep customers coming back by changing menu specials from day to day.
+OKLAHOMA CITY – Recognizing that variety is the spice of life, good restaurants will keep customers coming back by changing menu specials from day to day.

 Big Truck Tacos has taken that one step further by refusing to even tell diners what’s on the Fifth Amendment taco until posting ingredients online the next day.
-It might seem risky to some, capsule but has proven to be wildly successful overall, sales general manager Rachel Wojciak said.
+It might seem risky to some, but has proven to be wildly successful overall, general manager Rachel Wojciak said.

 Keith Paul, president of A Good Egg Dining Group of restaurants in the metro area, gave a nod of respect to the ploy: “I think the Big Truck thing is kind of a unique phenomenon, and I don’t think anyone else could pull it off now.
 They’ve got it, and I don’t think you’re going to see it anyplace else successful,” he said.